-SQLite3 is free database software that comes built-in with python.
-The below command shows to import the SQLite3 module:
+SQLite3 is a free database software that comes built-in with Python.
+The following command shows how to import the SQLite3 module:

-In this section, we have explained the creation of the Interface of the application using python tkinter.
-The entire code is divided into 12 parts and for each part, we have mentioned the description in the bold comment.
+In this section, we have explained the creation of the Interface of the application using Python tkinter.
+The entire code is divided into 12 parts, and for each part, we have mentioned the description in a bold comment.

 1. Import Modules